Our Latest Posts

 Catholic and Private Education in 1930’s St. Mary’s County

-The Collateral Source Rule in Maryland
+Maryland Collateral Source Rule Explained

 Maryland has a collateral source rule.
 This means that when you are injured in an accident, you have the right to recover the full value of the cost of treatment and your other economic losses, even to the extent that those values exceed your out-of-pocket costs.